You may finish work and still notice raised shoulders, a clenched jaw, shallow breathing or difficulty settling.

 This is a two-part practice for retraining the stand-down response.
 Neither part requires spare hours or an app.

 Part one: find the brace.
 Several times a day, pause for thirty seconds and go looking for where you are braced.
-The usual suspects: jaw, tongue pressed to the roof of the mouth, shoulders, hands, stomach.
+The usual suspects are the jaw, tongue pressed to the roof of the mouth, shoulders, hands and stomach.
 Pick the most obvious one.
-On an unhurried out-breath, let it soften, not forced flat, just ten per cent looser.
-Then one more breath, another ten per cent.
+On an unhurried out-breath, aim for ten per cent looser rather than forcing it flat.
+Then take one more breath and allow another small softening.
 That is the whole exercise.

 Why so small?
 Because the aim is frequency, not depth.
 A body relearns its baseline through repetition, the same way it learned to brace through repetition.
 Thirty seconds, six times a day, teaches the system something that one weekly hour of forced relaxation does not: that standing down is available anywhere, and that nothing bad happens when it does.